bartgrantham/mdnotes/README.md

     - cluster images in the same paragraph for lightboxing together
     - footer
     - themes (I'd rather just make the css simple and easy to swap)
-- more tests

-### Bugs

-- relative path bug, exposed in github pages version
-- unhover header menus after click
-    - this turns out to be harder than it looks
-    - elements can be accessed with something like this `document.querySelector("#header ul li ul:hover")`, but Javascript can't directly remove the `:hover` pseudo class
-- tertiary lists are interpreted as code blocks
-    - this is a common markdown problem, not sure if solvable
-- lists don't auto-advance
-- headers with no sublist shouldn't have pulldown arrows
-- header non-anchors look terrible
-- header (and nav?) multi-level navigation
-- headers don't degrade gracefully when we run out of space (in fact, they go haywire)
-- nav scroll follows main scroll (including scrolling itself!)
-- calculation of anchor scroll target coordinate has a magic value, should be more exact
-- make all md-originating script tags async
-- is tokens/parser a cleaner way to handle script tags?
-- ASCIIMath.js grabs a single dollar sign on a line by itself (ie. "thousands of $")

 - - - -